redhat-performance/quads/docs/quads-host-metadata-search.md

   * We can use the popular [lshw](https://linux.die.net/man/1/lshw) tool to gather hardware details into JSON
   * We ship a tool called `lshw2meta.py` to transform this into a format for updating host metadata into QUADS.

-First, install `lshw` on your target host(s)
+First, install `lshw` on your target QUADS-managed host(s)

 ```
 dnf install lshw
 ```

-Next run `lshw` to capture all the hardware details of your host in JSON.
+Next run `lshw` to capture all the hardware details of each remote host in JSON.

 ```
 lshw -json > $(hostname).json
 ```

-Next, copy the JSON file(s) over to your QUADS host `quads:/opt/quads/lshw` Now on your QUADS host use the `lshw2meta.py` tool to convert this data and import it directly into the QUADS database for each host.
+Next, copy the JSON file(s) over to your QUADS host here: `quadshost:/opt/quads/lshw/`

+Now, back on your QUADS host use the `lshw2meta.py` tool to convert this data and import it directly into the QUADS database for each host.

 ```
 python3 /usr/lib/python3.12/site-packages/quads/tools/lshw2meta.py